 In this case celery is the star of the show and many people, including ourselves, have been consuming it for many days in a row to experience the potential benefits of this common cultivated vegetable.

-Celery juicing over the years has been highly promoted by "Medical Medium" Anthony Williams, who is largely viewed as the originator of the recent "global celery juice movement."
+Celery juicing over the years has been highly promoted by New York Times best-selling author and "Medical Medium" Anthony William, who is largely viewed as the originator of the recent "global celery juice movement."

 While many people are reporting to feel the healing qualities of celery juice consumption, to date there has not been much research to back up its therapeutic influence.
 We can only therefore look at the studies on celery (Apium graveolens) as a vegetable species.

-On this page, we will briefly review one of the main non-scientific components in celery, as presented by Medical Medium, in addition to some of the logical benefits of celery stalks that can be especially enhanced when juiced.
+On this page, we will briefly review some of the main non-scientific components in celery juice, as presented by Medical Medium, in addition to some of the logical benefits of celery stalks that can be especially enhanced when juiced.

 In Chinese medicine, the vegetable celery (called Qin Cai) helps to "cool" the liver and is thought to be purifying to the blood.
 With its diuretic properties and balance of the mineral's sodium/potassium, it can also be useful for fluid regulation.